 Where to hold it?

 There is no rule as to where the meetings should be held.
-You may wish to invite women into your own home as some groups do; however, this may place undue pressure on you (families, phones etc.).
+You may wish to invite people into your own home as some groups do; however, this may place undue pressure on you (families, phones etc.).
 Alternatively, you may want to use a room in a local community centre or town hall.
-There is often a room available in your local hospital or clinic if you have the support of your health professional; however, be aware that many women would prefer not to attend a location where they might feel uncomfortable.
+There is often a room available in your local hospital or clinic if you have the support of your health professional; however, be aware that many people with vulval pain would prefer not to attend a location where they might feel uncomfortable.

 The important thing is to pick a quiet, private location where those attending can feel comfortable and discuss sensitive issues.
 Also, remember that it is best to choose central locations, with parking and access to public transport.